-Keep going until all your ruffles are glued on.
+4. Keep going until all your ruffles are glued on.
 Go back and add more glue to any loose areas.

 Don’t be afraid to practice your ruffling first.
 I practiced on paper and scraps from an old t-shirt:

 1 Cut a piece of ribbon to the length of your bag plus 1/2 an inch.
 Use a lighter to heat seal your cut ribbon edges.
 Fold over one of the ends of the ribbon 1/4 inch, add a drop of glue and squeeze with your fingers; like this:

-9. Add a spot of glue to any extra ribbon and fold over to make a smooth hemmed edge, then add a little more glue and secure to the bag.
+3. Add a spot of glue to any extra ribbon and fold over to make a smooth hemmed edge, then add a little more glue and secure to the bag.

 |Yuck!
 I hate it when my camera focuses on the wrong subject.
 Bad camera!

 You are done!

-I added another color of smaller ribbon and a fabric flower for a little pop!
+I added another color of a smaller ribbon and a fabric flower for a little pop!
 (You can find the fabric flower tutorial here.)